athina-edu/athina/README.md

     `athina-cli --config /path/to/config/folder --verbose=True --simulate=True forced_testing=`
     * Running your config assignment but still receiving the log message on terminal (this will send grades to canvas for assignments that have submitted URLs):
     `athina-cli --config /path/to/config/folder --verbose=True`
-    * Running your config assignment and getting log file inside config directory:
+    * Running your config assignment and getting a log file inside config directory:
     `athina-cli --config /path/to/config/folder`
-    * If you use athina_web to manage numerous assignments:
+    * If you use athinaweb to manage numerous assignments use:
     `athina-cli --json http://yourathinaweburl/assignments/api`

-## Additional info
-See `assignmentsample.cfg` for options and other guidelines.
-An example (`test-script.bats`) that utilizes bats for testing is also provided.